4d47/php-ani/README.markdown

 **Context** Built out from a port of ArchieML.
-Wanted to replace a bunch of YAML files with a more simple syntax and serialization that did not affected formatting.
+Wanted to replace a bunch of YAML files with a more simple syntax and serialization that did not change formatting.

 ## Usage